Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 What is bacteremia?

-Bacteremia is when there is bacteria in the blood.
+Bacteremia is bacteria in the blood.
 Bacteremia happens when germs from infections in your body travel to your blood.
-It can also be caused by a catheter or drain that is inserted into the body and left in place.
+It can also be caused by a catheter or drain that is inserted into your body and left in place.
 Examples of catheters and drains include a port-a-cath, PICC line, dialysis catheter, abdominal drain, or a urinary catheter.

 What increases my risk for bacteremia?